thiagopelizoni/ansible-playbooks/README.md

 The [hosts](hosts) contains a basic structure I used to use for control the execution of my playbooks.

+All internal environments are organized using roles for better organization but here I'm just put the playbook standalone that work as well for practical examples.

 # [NGINX](nginx.yml)

 Installing the latest NGINX version for RHEL, configure firewalld to open HTTP and HTTPS port and allow SELinux to connect through HTTP.